Reframing Inspection and Test Plans as Phase Release Governance

 Internal verification must precede municipal scheduling.
 Otherwise, the city becomes the first line of quality control and cycle time absorbs the consequence.

-No Measurable First‑Pass Inspection Discipline
+Why ITPs Fail: No Measurable First-Pass Inspection Rate

 Production builders track starts, cycle time, backlog and closing forecasts with precision.